 The teenage years may present a dilemma, because during this time, people are changing anyways.
 Teenagers might act out or show aggression towards authority.
 Similarly, someone using cocaine may do a lot things that seem out of character like become violent, or recluse.

 Someone using cocaine might stay up later than usual, sleep at odd times during the day, spend a lot of time alone, and excessively use the bathroom without good reason.
-Suspicious activities may also include anonymous phone calls, and when you answer. when the person hangs up.
+Suspicious activities may also include anonymous phone calls, and when you answer, the person hangs up.

 Using large amounts of cocaine may increase a person’s euphoria, but at the same time it can lead to erratic, bizarre, and sometimes violent behavior.
 Cocaine use can lead to paranoia, anxiety, irritability, restlessness, and panic.
 Your loved one may seem energetic, talkative, euphoric, mentally alert, and be sensitive to sight, sound, and touch (NIDA).